Julie Clugage, Executive Director

 After returning from Guatemala, I wanted to figure out the best way to make a larger scale impact in economic development.
 I got my graduate degree in public policy and went to work for a series of development institutions in Washington.
 I found the work fascinating and loved getting to know colleagues from around the world, but somehow I’m not sure that the 200+ page reports I was writing were making that much of a difference on the ground (I could be wrong, but I definitely never saw any of them on the best seller lists!).

 It is the emergence of this vibrant community of Intel Education Service Corps alumni that inspired me to join my former boss and friend, Lila Ibrahim, in launching Team4Tech.
-Our dream is to extend the model across the tech community, particularly to mid—stage tech companies who have not yet engaged in international cross— border volunteerism, and build an ever—growing community of change agents dedicated to expanding opportunities in developing countries.
+Our dream is to extend the model across the tech community, particularly to mid-stage tech companies who have not yet engaged in international cross-border, skills-based volunteerism, and build an ever-growing community of change agents dedicated to expanding opportunities for learners worldwide.
 As our community grows, we will add more online discussion features to our site, allowing volunteers, alumni and their tech colleagues to share ideas and help the projects we are supporting achieve even greater impact.
 We will also enable our volunteers to crowd— source start— up funding for the NGOs looking to purchase technology, and create an offering of discounted ed tech solutions for NGOs to draw upon as their needs require.

 Thank you again to all of you who have been with me on this journey — from my first students in Guatemala to the thoughtful development professionals who mentored me in Washington to the amazing Intel colleagues who inspired me with your innovation and dedication.
 I look forward to sharing the next phase with you!